 Unda has achieved a 100% success rate of our reports being accepted by planning authorities for understanding potential flood risks.

 The type and complexity of report required will depend on the intended development and geographical location.
-Unda’s phased approach to flood risk assessments looks at the site’s location and planned future use and then our consultants will develop a site specific report which potentially reduces costs and saves time.
+Unda’s phased approach looks at the site’s location and planned future use and then our consultants will develop a site specific report which potentially reduces costs and saves time.
 All our reports are prepared in accordance with the development and flood risk planning statements for England (FRA) and Wales – Flood consequence assessment (FCA)

 The Environment Agency provides a planning flood map which clearly identifies areas that are at risk of flooding.
 These areas are broken into zones: